 On April 16, 2010, the Group availed the P580.0 million loan with LBP.
 The loan with LBP was used to refinance the installment payable with PHINMA Group via take-out of the outstanding installment payable to PHINMA Group.
 The refinanced installment payable is payable for seven years with one year grace period on principal and bears an interest rate based on the prevailing LBP rate at the time of availment subject to quarterly repricing with reference to a three month PDST-F rate plus minimum spread of 2.5%.
-The installment payable with LBP is secured by the Group's parcel of land with carrying value of P326.7 million as of December 31, 2013, which is presented as part of land held for sale (see Note 9) and land held for future development (see Note 14), and port expansion facilities with carrying value of P192.9 million as of December 31, 2013, which is presented as part of land port expansion facilities with carrying value of P192.9 million as of December 31, 2013, which is presented as part of land port expansion facilities with carrying value of P192.9 million as of December 31, 2013, which is presented as part of land port expansion facilities with carrying value of P192.9 million as of December 31, 2013, which is presented as part of buildings, depot and pier facilities (see Note 12.4).
+The installment payable with LBP is secured by the Group's parcel of land with carrying value of P326.7 million as of December 31, 2013, which is presented as part of land held for sale (see Note 9) and land held for future development (see Note 14), and port expansion facilities with carrying value of P192.9 million as of December 31, 2013, which is presented as part of buildings, depot and pier facilities (see Note 12.4).
 These securities were released upon full payment of the loan in 2014.